Mini-Pingu/Mini-Pingu/README.md

 <hr />

 <p>
-  Hi, I’m Mini-Pingu, a passionate full-stack engineer specializing in TypeScript, Node.js, and React.
-I enjoy building interactive web applications and contributing to the open-source community.
-Constantly exploring new technologies and challenging myself to grow as a developer.
+Hi, I’m Mini-Pingu, a passionate full-stack engineer with a focus on TypeScript, Node.js, and React.
+I specialize in building interactive web applications, developing scalable backend systems, and exploring data analysis and artificial intelligence using tools like Python, TensorFlow, and MATLAB.
+Constantly seeking to expand my knowledge, I enjoy working on innovative projects, contributing to the open-source community, and embracing challenges to grow as a developer
 </p>

 <hr />